Share

 Symptoms of acute hepatitis C include [2]:

-• Jaundice, or yellowing of the skin (more common in White people) and/or of the whites of the eyes (may appear more in People of Color).
+- Jaundice — yellowing of the skin (more common in white people) and/or of the whites of the eyes (may be more apparent in people of color)

-• Ascites (buildup of fluid in the stomach cavity)
+- Ascites (buildup of fluid in the abdominal cavity)

 Causes

-Hepatitis C spreads when blood infected by the virus enters the bloodstream of someone who isn't affected.[1]
+Hepatitis C spreads when blood infected by the virus enters the bloodstream of someone who isn't affected [1].
+Globally, the virus exists in several forms called genotypes — there are seven genotypes and 67 subtypes.
+Type 1 is the most common in the U.S. [1]

 Risk Factors

-• Atypical liver test results with an unknown cause
+- Abnormal liver test results with no known cause

-• Being born to someone with hepatitis C
+- Being born to a person with hepatitis C

-• Healthcare and emergency workers who have been in contact with infected blood
+- Healthcare and emergency workers exposed to infected blood

 Complications